OAuth-Apis/apis/README.md

 We have provided two example resource servers.
 One (apis-example-resource-server-war) is a very simple Java web application that only demonstrates how a Resource Server can communicate with the Authorization Server using the `org.surfnet.oaaas.auth.AuthorizationServerFilter` (which is a simple `javax.servlet.Filter`).
 The `AuthorizationServerFilter` only protects a single JSP page in the apis-example-resource-server-war module.

-The other example resource server (apis-example-resource-server, **NOT the apis-example-resource-server-war!!**) is build using [Dropwizard] (http://dropwizard.codahale.com/).
+The other example resource server (apis-example-resource-server, NOT the apis-example-resource-server-war!) is build using [Dropwizard] (http://dropwizard.codahale.com/).
 We will start this one to demonstrate the entire flow (new Terminal session):

     cd apis-example-resource-server
     java -jar target/apis-example-resource-server-0.1-SNAPSHOT.jar